 Calculations performed on the values provide in the arguments are by DAX functions.
 The arguments in the function should be in a particular order.
 The cases can be a logical value such as true or false, another formula or function, constants, texts, numbers or reference of the column.
-The functions perform a particular operation on the enclosed values in arguments.
-DAX formula allows usage of more than one case.
+The functions perform a particular operation on the enclosed values in arguments. to find more examples refer Power BI DAX functions with examples pdf.
+DAX formula allows the use of more than one case.

 Important Features of DAX functions

 To understand DAX functions better, one should know these features.

 - DAX function will never refer to individual values; it will refer to a whole column or field or table.
 To apply DAX function on personal costs, filters need to be involved in the formula.